harojpgyy/Get_Adups_FOTA/README.md

     ![Script output when update is found](image.png)
     * If the `RO_FOTA_VERSION` you use is too old, the server may return that no updates are available.
 This is most likely because the OEM stopped building OTA packages for that version.

-* To patch system, vendor, boot or other images, extract the OTA zip and use [imgpatchtools tools](https://github.com/erfanoabdi/imgpatchtools).
+* To patch images, extract the OTA zip and use [imgpatchtools tools](https://github.com/erfanoabdi/imgpatchtools).